Il pesce mediterraneo e il rosato salentino

 Look for fishmongers that don’t rely on refrigeration.
-Better yet, fish mongers in fixed locations but not open every day.
-It promotes that everything will be great, or gone, but never mediocre.
+Better yet, fishmongers in fixed locations but not open every day.
+It guarantees that everything will be either great, or gone, but never mediocre.

 Shop we like do: look to see what catches your eye versus coming to the market with a set recipe in mind.
 The first gets you the good stuff, the second leads to sad compromise.

 Pink wine is the fastest growing sector, everywhere in the world but don’t mistake that with being trendy, at least not here in Puglia.

 Inside of Italy, the Salento has always been justifiably respected for our pinks, which drink much more like gusty whites rather than wimpy reds.

 How to book: You can book with an email (and pay the day of the course).
 And all of this will be spelled out in the email.
 Or you can pay in advance through our online booking system.

 Who thrives: Those who have always felt intimidated by buying and cooking fish.